-The C5ISR Center organization is structured into six directorates which are located at Aberdeen Proving Ground, Maryland, Fort Belvoir, Virginia, Joint Base McGuire-Dix-Lakehurst, New Jersey, Fort Sill, Oklahoma, and Fort Huachuca, Arizona.
+The C5ISR Center is structured into two directorates and six portfolios that are located at Aberdeen Proving Ground, Maryland; Fort Belvoir, Virginia; Joint Base McGuire-Dix-Lakehurst, New Jersey; Fort Sill, Oklahoma; and Fort Huachuca, Arizona.

-The C5ISR Center is part of the U.S. Army Combat Capabilities Development Command (CCDC), which develops technology and engineering solutions for America's Soldiers.
+The C5ISR Center is part of the U.S. Army Combat Capabilities Development Command (DEVCOM), which develops technology and engineering solutions for America's Soldiers.

-Mr. Patrick J. O’Neill is the Director of the U.S. Army Research, Development and Engineering Command’s Communications-Electronics Research, Development and Engineering Center (CERDEC).
-As Director, he is responsible for establishing CERDEC's comprehensive Science and Technology (S&T) Portfolio providing strategic program formulation guidance involving short-and long-range goals utilizing existing and anticipated state-of-the art advances in communications, mission command, sensors, electronic warfare, intelligence and countermeasure equipment and services.
+Mr. Joseph Welch is the Director of the Command, Control, Communications, Computers, Cyber, Intelligence, Surveillance, Reconnaissance (C5ISR) Center.
+As Director, he is responsible for establishing the C5ISR Center’s comprehensive Science and Technology (S&T) Portfolio providing strategic program formulation guidance involving short-and long-range goals utilizing existing and anticipated state-of-the art advances in communications, mission command, sensors, electronic warfare, intelligence and countermeasure equipment and services.
 Programs encompass technology thrusts in Mission Command, Communications, Intelligence, Surveillance, and Reconnaissance technologies and systems in various stages of the life cycle model.
-In addition to the center's S&T mission, he oversees its engineering support and services provided to the acquisition Program Executive Offices, Life Cycle Management Commands, and other DOD and Federal customers.
+In addition to the center's Science and Technology mission, he oversees its engineering support and services provided to the acquisition Program Executive Offices, Life Cycle Management Commands, and other DOD and Federal customers.

-A graduate of New Jersey Institute of Technology and the Naval Post Graduate School, Mr. Monteleone holds a Bachelor of Science in Computer Engineering, a Master of Science in Management and a graduate certificate in Advanced Acquisition.
-A member of the U.S. Army Acquisition Corp and a graduate of the Army Management and Staff College, Civilian Education System Advanced and Senior Leader Executive Courses, he also holds a Master of Strategic Studies from the U.S. Army War College.
+Mr. Monteleone, who was appointed to the Senior Executive Service in August 2018, is a graduate of New Jersey Institute of Technology and the Naval Post Graduate School.
+He holds a Bachelor of Science in Computer Engineering, a Master of Science in Management and a graduate certificate in Advanced Acquisition.
+A member of the U.S. Army Acquisition Corp and a graduate of the Army Management and Staff College, Civilian Education System Advanced and Senior Leader Executive Courses, Mr. Monteleone also holds a Master of Strategic Studies from the U.S. Army War College.

 Mr. Jonathan Keller serves as the Deputy Director of the U.S. Army Combat Capabilities Development Command’s C5ISR Center.
 As Deputy, Mr. Keller supports the Director in leading the Center’s 2000+ civilian workforceand $300M+ annual Science and Technology (S&T) Research and Development Portfolio across the Center’s core technology areas that include communications, cyber, mission command, sensors, electronic warfare, intelligence,and countermeasure equipment and services.
 In addition to supporting the Center's S&T mission, Mr. Keller supports the Director in prioritizing and overseeing the Center’s engineering and technical support provided toAcquisition Program Executive Offices; Life Cycle Management Commands; and other Army, DoD, and Federal agencies.